Citation: OECD Gender Inequity

 - Testosterone levels drop in young men due to changes in status and depression – resulting in obesity and illness

-- Testosterone levels in teenagers are those normally seen in 80-year old men
+- Testosterone levels in teenage boys should be 10-times those of women, but are now closer to levels normally seen in 80-year-old men

 - Hiring, Lending, and Grant Quota systems (diversity, inclusion, and gender equality policies) insist that racism, sexism, and ageism policies, now dictate dumb-down as well; workplaces run by less-qualified, and in some cases far-less-experienced, workers.
 Human beings hire ourselves, so Human Resources administrators hire “themselves” – despite never having programmed before, or never having constructed something before, never harvested before, while never having led teams, and been forced to work with unqualified “leads”